Hiroki-28/VR_Photo_TrainingSystem/VEN/README.md

 # VEN (View Evaluation Net)
 This project uses code from ["Good View Hunting: Learning Photo Composition from Dense View Pairs"](https://github.com/zijunwei/ViewEvaluationNet/tree/master) by [**Zijun Wei**]

 The original project did not provide files for training the model, so I created them.

-Just like the original project, it is implemented in Pytorch.
+Just like the original project, it is implemented in `Pytorch`.

 ## Running